onkelbeh/HomeAssistantRepository/README.md

 I have Home Assistant running on a virtual X64 box, 4GB RAM, 4 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 10GB Disk from a small FC SAN (HP MSA).
 Recorder writes to a separate mariadb machine.

-Most of my devices are connected via Eclipse Mosquitto (https://mosquitto.org/), i use the stable version coming with the original distribution (1.5.6), no SSL inside my isolated IOT Vlan, so no need to upgrade.
+Most of my devices are still connected via Eclipse Mosquitto (https://mosquitto.org/), i use the stable version coming with the original distribution (1.5.6), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT i am actively using (and therefore testing) the following platforms/components:
 * some (~9) Z-Wave devices, mostly Fibaro Roller Shutter 3 with a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.
   - in the vm run `socat pty,link=/dev/ttyUSB0,raw,user=homeassistant,group=dialout,mode=777 tcp:[ip of usbhost]:3333`
   - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
-* a bunch of OneWire and I2C Sensors (mostly all via MQTT) and
+* a bunch of OneWire and I2C Sensors (mostly via MQTT) and
+* ESPHome - see description above - (https://esphome.io/ & https://github.com/esphome/esphome/)
-* ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy).
-I formerly used it to avoid some serious design problems in Tasmota, but since i use ESPHome, these devices live only until they will be touched next time, they will be replaced eith ESPHome.
+* ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy/).
+I formerly used it to avoid some serious design problems in Tasmota, but since i use ESPHome, these devices live only until they will be touched next time, they will be replaced with ESPHome.
-* Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a davice has to be touched, it's firmware will be replaced with ESPHome.
+* Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a davice has to be touched, it's firmware will soon be replaced with Otto Winter's ESPHome.
   * Sonoff S20
   * Sonoff Pow R2
   * Sonoff 4ch